NAVER-INTEL-Co-Lab/gaudi-geometric-learning/README.md

 In this repository, we aim to provide instructions for geometric deep learning using Intel Gaudi-v2 devices.
 Specifically, we aim to provide the following contents:

 - Efficient implementation of geometric deep learning functionalities and models that is compatible to Intel Gaudi-v2 devices.
-- Detailed instructions and automatic tools for code adapatation to make existing code on geometric deep learning compatible to Intel Gaudi-v2 devices.
+- Detailed instructions and automatic tools for code adaptation to make existing code on geometric deep learning compatible to Intel Gaudi-v2 devices.
 - Comprehensive benchmarks and tools for analyzing the performance of geometric deep learning models on Intel Gaudi-v2 devices.
 - Rich documentation with concrete examples and tutorials.